niklas-enns/message-broker/README.md

             - [ ] Consider migrating to a push-based instead of subscription-based model
         - [x] When a message is received from a consumer, the message will be forwarded to replication receivers
         - [x] The replication receiver feeds all messages into its own topics
-        - [?]
-Delivered messages are deleted cluster-wide
+        - [ ] Delivered messages are deleted cluster-wide
     - [ ] Decoupling of replication and distribution
+    - [ ] Nodes without clients continue receiving replicated messages (for HA) but delegate their message distribution responsibilities to other nodes.
+(Otherwise these messages would get stuck in the node)
     - [ ] Cluster organizes the division of labour automatically
       - No manual configuration by admin needed
       - [ ] Responsibilities are negotiated when a node becomes or unbecomes the role of a message distributor